Arhell/bootstrap-small-big-grid/README.md

 ## Hi!
 This is fixed container grid

-You may use this grid for your project, grid based on classic <a href="http://getbootstrap.com/css/#grid" target="_blank">Bootstrap</a> layout
+You may use this grid for your project, grid based on classic <a href="http://getbootstrap.com/css/#grid" target="_blank">Bootstrap</a> layout.

 Cross-browser compatibility: IE9+.